 I do not think the depth of betrayal still resonating with early Against Me! fans is about the band’s politics per se.
 It’s about the way the music and lyrics created a sense of belonging and importance and safety in community.
 Those first three albums created worlds; the band created a unique sound that reinforced an entire identity that acted on and shaped the larger world.
 We Did It All For Don is not about politics: it is about a way of being in the world.

 I’m gonna speculate here for a minute, I hope you will allow.
 That world burned me.
 That special world of DIY anarcho punk burned me hard, as a girl.
-It was anarcho punk boy friends who assaulted & abused me when I was a littler me.
+It was anarcho punk boy friends who raped & abused me when I was a littler me.
 All the PTSD and anxiety and depression come from some mix of the larger white supremacist heterosexist capitalist patriarchy and the way all that shit shows up in the DIY anarcho punk scenes I ran to as escape and freedom.
 Patriarchy got enacted hard on my body, and no amount of pogo dancing harder than the boys in a circle pit would knock it off.

 I never really thought of Against Me! as a particularly feminist band.
 Songs like You Look Like I Need a Drink were creepy, and everything else was always hard and angry and claiming space in an over the top, punkrock masculinity sort of way.
 I listened to Against Me! to throw off my girl-ness and be angry back and get hit in the pit and let everything physically hurt enough to tap into some deeper emotions I could not access without the music and the crowd.
 Somatics.